bhavik1st/minivue/README.md

 ## Limitations

-Being a minimal implementation, MiniVue lacks some Vue.js features:
+Being a minimal implementation, MiVue lacks some Vue.js features:

 - No virtual DOM
 - No component system